10 min. read

 Vincent Tremeau is a photographer based in Dakar, Senegal.
 His work focuses on raising awareness around humanistic issues across the globe.
 His ongoing series of portraits – One Day, I Will, asks displaced girls living in refugee camps a single question: “What do you want to be when you grow up?”
 The result shows us why we should make women’s empowerment a priority and promote young girls education.

 The photo series documents what we hear about too less: the hopes and aspirations of girls, trapped in crises.
-However, the stories that are being told are not only a reflection of hope.
-They also make you think a little bit.
+Although the stories are a reflection of their daily experiences, their hopes and aspirations – those stories also make you think a little bit.

 “I remember a girl who started crying as she told me her story.
 So I began to think of how I could tell the stories of these children in a way that would focus on possibilities for their future rather than trauma of the past and daily survival.
 I came up with an assignment for these children: Find or make a costume that will represent what you want to be when you grow up, and I will take a portrait of you in it.
 At that time, I had no idea whether this would work, but it would at least be fun.” […]Vincent Tremeau interviewed by BuzzFeed.News.

-Tremeau discusses his experience in meeting and photographing these incredible young girls with BuzzFeed.News:
+Tremeau shared his experience in meeting and photographing these incredible young girls with BuzzFeed.News:

 ” […] The originality of what the children came up with amazed me, especially because they were able to express so much with practically nothing.
 I became curious about what results I would get elsewhere.
 So I started replicating this idea while on assignment in other countries affected by a crisis.
 In Democratic Republic of Congo, in Niger, in Iraq, and so on.
 As of today, 20 nationalities are represented in the One Day, I Will project.
 The children’s choices reflect their everyday experience: who they saw around them, what their parents did, who had directly influenced their lives.
 Many are pragmatic, some more aspirational.”Vincent Tremeau interviewed by BuzzFeed.News.